pkzrnvch/quiz-bot/README.md

 REDIS_DB_HOST='Redis database host'
 REDIS_DB_PORT='Redis database port'
 REDIS_DB_PASSWORD='Redis database password'
-QUIZ_FILE_PATH='Path to your file with quiz questions ans answers'
+QUIZZES_DIRECTORY_PATH='Path to your directory with quiz files'
 ```

 Python3 should already be installed.
 Use pip (or pip3, in case of conflict with Python2) to install dependencies: